 Compliance determinations for the PM emission limit under Section II.C.12.a will be based on the annual source test conducted under Section II.E.
-Compliance determinations for CO, SO2 and NOx emission limits under Section II.C.13 will be based on the data from CEMS as well as the annual source test conducted under Section II.E.
+Compliance determinations for CO, SO2 and NO_X emission limits under Section II.C.13 will be based on the data from CEMS as well as the annual source test conducted under Section II.E.

-9. #2 Crude Unit and MHC process heaters (H-2101, H-2102, H-4101, H-4102) (until such time as DEQ receives written notification H-4101 and H-4102 have been transferred to MRI).
+9. #2 Crude Unit and MHC process heaters (H-2101, H-2102)

-Compliance monitoring with NSPS Ja $NO_x$ and $SO_2$ emission limits for these heaters shall be conducted in accordance with monitoring and testing requirements of 40 CFR 60, Subpart Ja (ARM 17.8.340 and 40 CFR 60, Subpart Ja).
+Compliance monitoring with NSPS Ja NO_x and SO2 emission limits for these heaters shall be conducted in accordance with monitoring and testing requirements of 40 CFR 60, Subpart Ja (ARM 17.8.340 and 40 CFR 60, Subpart Ja).